mmiakashs/mmiakashs.github.io/index.md

 ---
 [News & Updates](#updates)

 I am Md.
 Mofijul Islam, PhD student, University of Virginia.
 I am working at the [Link Lab](https://engineering.virginia.edu/link-lab-0) with [Prof. Tariq Iqbal](http://www.tiqbal.com/).
-Previously, I was working as a Lecturer at the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/)(Take Study Leave).
+I was previously working as a Lecturer at the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/) (Take Study Leave).
 I completed M.S. and B.Sc(Hons) in Computer Science and Engineering from the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/).

-My research interest broadly lies at the intersection of Artificial Inteligence and Computational Human-Robot Interaction.
-Specifically, I am interested in working on research problems which are related to machine learning, transfer learning, optimization, graphical probabilistic models, and interpretable ML.
+My research interest broadly lies at the intersection of Artificial Intelligence and Computational Human-Robot Interaction.
+Specifically, I am interested in working on research problems related to multimodal and multi-task learning, transfer learning, optimization, and graphical probabilistic models.

-I love to write code with background music and participate in hackathons, programming and software contests.
-During my free time, I like to travel new places.
+I love to write code with background music and participate in hackathons, programming, and software contests.
+During my free time, I like to travel to new places.

 <!---
 ## Research interest